HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 7 - Unnamed.md

 - Travel the [[Underdark]] and come to the [[City of the Glass Moon]] and battle with the [[Eldar]] there, the high priestess of something or other.

 ### [[General Isaac]] Assassin Plot and Painting Revelation
+Genereal Isaac, general of the [[Boreal Conclave]], has survived multiple assassination attempts which has caused incredible paranoia in the soldier.
+He believes that the forces of the enemies of Ruina are trying to remove him because of his abilities in war.
+So far, his wife and son have been slain in one of the attempts.
+It has led him to believe that his close confedants are trying to kill him, and has caused him to spend exceptional war funds on defences for his castle north of [[Midvale]]; Iron Golems being the primary expenses.

+The issue is, the assassins completely disappear, and no one can understand how.
+No spell is being cast, the counterspell glyphs of warding would have gone off and alerted the castle defences.
+The assassins are unlikely to be disintegrating themselves.
+It is maddening for the old warlord.
+To the point where the archduke of [[Avernus]], [[Zariel]], has taken notice of his desparation.
+She has offered to provide protection to the entire estate of the castle if Isaac will give her something in return *that will cause the castle to be sucked into Avernus?
+It needs to be large enough for Zariel to send a high ranking communicator?*

+> I need to somehow involve [[Ulysses Brimheart]].

+In truth, [[Ulrandir Vanariel]] loyalists are using magic to disguise themselves as Drow and using the [[Smudge Paintings]] to slip between the locations.
+Ulrandir Vanariel knows how the paintings work, maybe Isaac will suggest interrogating him in his cell?

+If the source of the assasination attempts cannot be pried out, Isaac will believe that the Vanguard were sent to kill him, and that they must be in on the plot to destroy him as well.

 ### Arcane Sickness Plot and [[Zakuul]] Reveal
+All the while, [[Darius Nubide]]'s simulacrum has been groing more and more terrified for his life.
+His unclotting wound which he must stuff with was and wrap, his inability to restore his magical reserves. and his memory loss have all led him to believe that he has acquired an unknown, unique and rare magical disease somehow.

 ### Proxy War